Abbot’s Hill, Hemel Hempstead

 Not for: Anyone looking for a high pressure environment.
 And of course, if you are adamant about staying at the same school for A Levels, Abbot’s Hill isn’t for you.

 Dare to disagree?
 Be my guest!
-There’s a Whole School Open Day (prep and senior school and nursery) on Sat 10 March 2018, 10am – 12pm.
+There’s a Whole School Open Day (Nursery, Prep and Senior): Saturday 29 September, 2-4pm

 Abbot’s Hill, Bunkers Lane, Hemel Hempstead HP3 8RP 01442 240333